 Teeth Grinding Before & After Photos

-Extensive teeth grinding, when left untreated, can lead to significant tooth wear or worn down teeth.
-Dr. Conover has worked with patients that have chronic bruxism.
+When left untreated, extensive teeth grinding can lead to significant tooth wear or worn-down teeth.
+Dr. Conover has worked with patients with chronic bruxism.
 After any cosmetic or restorative treatment to address damage, Dr. Conover creates a custom night guard to help protect new dental restorations from future wear and grinding.

 Treatment for Teeth Grinding

 There are a few at-home treatments for teeth grinding.
-These include: avoiding caffeine, and alcohol, avoiding chewing on anything that is not food, taking notice when you grind during the day and stopping, and relaxing your jaw at night by holding a warm washcloth to your jaw.
+These include avoiding caffeine and alcohol, chewing on anything that is not food, noticing when you grind during the day and stopping, and relaxing your jaw at night by holding a warm washcloth to it.

 If you are a serious teeth grinder, these remedies might not be enough.
-Stress is most likely the number one factor for your nightly grinding.
-In addition to your dental treatments, you should practice relaxation methods of your choice such yoga or daily exercise.
+Stress is most likely the number one factor in your nightly grinding.
+In addition to your dental treatments, you should practice relaxation methods of your choice, such as yoga or daily exercise.
+You must take the necessary steps to reduce stress and anxiety in your life and reduce the occurrence of teeth grinding.

 Night Guards

-Dr. Conover can fit a plastic guard to wear over your teeth while you sleep to align the teeth and prevent damaging your teeth and dental restorations.
+Dr. Conover can fit a plastic guard to wear over your teeth while you sleep to align them and prevent damage to your teeth and dental restorations.
 Night guards are simple, quick ways to minimize the effects of grinding.
-After your worn-down teeth are corrected, it is very important to wear your night guard every night.
+After correcting your worn-down teeth, it is very important to wear your night guard every night.
 In doing this, you are protecting your new dental restorations to ensure longevity.

 Bite Correction Procedures

-In some cases, you may need a bite correction procedure to stop teeth grinding.
-Dr. Conover may reshape the teeth by filing them down or applying porcelain veneers or dental crowns, to bring them into proper alignment.
+Sometimes, you may need a bite correction procedure to stop teeth grinding.
+Dr. Conover may reshape the teeth by filing them down or applying porcelain veneers or dental crowns to align them properly.
 Other corrective measures may include orthodontic treatment such as Invisalign.

 Cosmetic and Restorative Dentistry to Repair Damage

-Teeth grinding can cause serious damage to your teeth and should addressed as soon as possible.
-Doing this every night can leave teeth worn, chipped or broken and even affect the health of the gums.
-Repairing your teeth is imperative to your oral health and can give you back a healthy, functional smile.
+Teeth grinding can cause serious damage to teeth and should be addressed as soon as possible.
+Doing this every night can leave teeth worn, chipped, or broken and even affect the health of the gums.
+Repairing your teeth is imperative to oral health and can give you a healthy, functional smile.

 Teeth Grinding FAQs